Is Sodium hydroxide (NaOH) an acid or base? Strong vs Weak - Conjugate acid

 So, Is Sodium hydroxide (NaOH) a strong base or a weak base?
-NaOH is the strong base because it completely dissociates in an aqueous solution to give OH– ion and no moles of it remain undissociated inside the solution.
+NaOH is a strong base.
+It completely dissociates in an aqueous solution and releases a lot of OH– ions.
+No moles of it remain undissociated inside the solution.
 And the amount of OH– ions in an aqueous solution is very high and we know OH– ions have a tendency to accept the proton.

 So, more proton acceptors present in the solution ultimately make the NaOH a strong base.

-As you see in the above aqueous solution, when NaOH is dissolved in water, it is completely ionized into the ions(Na+ and OH–).
-No undissociated molecule(NaOH) present in the solution, only ionized ions present everywhere in the solution.
+As you see in the above aqueous solution when NaOH is dissolved in water, it is completely ionized into the ions(Na+ and OH–).
+No undissociated molecule(NaOH) is present in the solution, only ionized ions are present everywhere in the solution.

 The single arrow used in the above reaction shows that only a forward reaction takes place that means, once the NaOH molecule breaks into the ions, these ions will not reform with each other to form NaOH again.